 As Extension’s impact grows, so does the need to manage relationships

-As we apply a thoughtful process—informed by conversations that draw upon Extension Service faculty experience and expertise—to roll out CRM features to help you do work, the potential benefits include:
+As we apply a thoughtful process — informed by conversations I have with each of you — to the roll-out of CRM features to help you work, the benefits include:

 360-degree view of constituents and partnersAwareness of all the points at which you interact with constituents can help you find and focus on individuals and what they truly need.